 Although it may feel natural to stop addiction recovery through coronavirus, it is imperative that you continue to recover.
 Treatment centres are still ticking by, aiming to push back from the virus.

 The importance of continuing addiction recovery through the Coronavirus pandemic

 Similarly, to coronavirus, ongoing exposure to drugs and alcohol can cause life-limiting impacts.
 With this in mind, continuing addiction recovery through coronavirus is highly encouraged.
 Although you may feel at risk by visiting treatment facilities, they are the safest, most hygienic places to reside within at this challenging time.

 It is vital to remember that by continuing your drug and alcohol abuse, you are increasing your risk of catching coronavirus.
 Coronavirus is yet to reach its peak in many countries, known to continue for months on end.
 With this in mind, by continuing through your normal reality, you may contract coronavirus.

-Likewise, drug and alcohol abuse are very dangerous for your physical and mental health.
+Likewise, drug and alcohol abuse is very dangerous for your physical and mental health.
 Combine this with the current concerns linked to the pandemic and you could be worse off.
 By continuing your addiction recovery, you’ll have the opportunity to be on your road to recovery, reducing your opportunities to become chronically unwell.

-No matter the situation, even through the current risk of coronavirus, addiction recovery should continue through a reputable treatment centre.
+No matter the situation, even though the current risk of coronavirus, addiction recovery should continue through a reputable treatment centre.
 This is a lifeline for those living with addiction.
 It is imperative that addiction treatment is continued to experience the long-term benefits of recovery.
 Continuing support groups, aa meetings and detoxes will be highly advantageous.